December 14; 1:45am

 Really Jake was good about it.
-In another day or two, I knew I could wander back in and it would be like it never happened.
-That's the way it always was.
+Although he always was furious at first, kicking me out, telling me not to come back, I knew he didn't really mean it.
+In another day or two, I always wandered back in and it was like it never happened.
+That's the way it always was between us.
 Jake knows I'm a cop and just lets me go to cool off and he wouldn't call the authorities, which was a good thing.
 I knew that the department was already keeping a close-eye on me and if they ever got wind of my extracurricular activities, my career and life would be over.
-Luckily I have always been good at stealthy maneuvering when needed.
+Luckily, I have always been good at stealthy maneuvering when needed.
 It was a talent that was currently serving me well.

 But despite having to leave my favorite joint early, the night wasn't a total loss.
 After all… as I left, Jake did give me a fresh bottle of Jack Daniels on the house.
 Driving with my knees, I grabbed the nearby bottle, quickly cracking open the seal, and took a swig.
 I loved how it burned my throat on the way down – made me know that it was up to the job of getting me drunk.

 After taking another long swallow, I twisted the cap back on and tried to figure out my next move.
 Considering that it was almost two in the morning and I had to be on-duty by seven-thirty, I realized, of course, I should just head back home.
 The very thought made my gut knot up so much; I knew that that was not an option… not yet anyway.
 Instead I turned down another side street, driving carefully, eyes peeled out for any patrol units as I judged the various waterholes lining the area.
 It wasn't as easy as one might think for me to find a spot I was comfortable getting drunk in.
-First off, of course, I had to avoid all the cop hang-outs.
-I had no desire to be near any of the hot nightclubs with their loud music and coked out partiers… No, what I needed were the shit-holes, but even then I had to be careful.
+First off, I wanted to avoid all the cop hang-outs.
+They were always full of course, as a lot of cops drank to ease the edge off from the day; however, I didn't want to be anywhere around them.
+Besides pretty much everyone at LAPD wanted nothing to do with me and I was more than happy to return the favor.
+I had no desire to be near any of the hot LA nightclubs with their loud music, fancy overpriced cocktails and coked out partiers… No, what I needed were the shit-holes, but even then, I had to be careful.
 The patronage at those places tended to be very suspicious of newcomers, even ones that looked the way I did.
 And being suspicious made them have a tendency to test your boundaries, find out what you were all about… which meant often times, a fight.
 And then that could put me right back in the same situation I had found myself in at Jake's.
 And at a new place there was always the possibility of cops being called… No, I needed something shitty but discreet.
 A place where everyone was there for the unified goal of getting drunk while being left alone in peace and quiet.

 And hopefully a place without any goddamn Christmas decorations…